crcn/tandem-old/README.md

 </component>
 ```

-In terms of _upgrading_ to typed paperclip components from non-typed, the visual editor, or CLI terminal may emit warnings about untyped properties in a paperclip file, so that designers, or enginers can add the appropriate types.
+In terms of _upgrading_ to from non-typed paperclip components, the visual editor will contain functionality that emits warnings (assuming that types are turned on) for templates that don't have them.
+Designers or engineers can simply add them manually when this feature comes out.

 #### More compile targers